-When you play a team twice per season, you get to know their tendencies very well, and even bad teams tend to dig a little deeper when they are battling a division rival.
+When you play a team twice per season, you get to know their tendencies very well.
+Even bad teams tend to dig a little deeper when they are battling a division rival.
 Looking to 2016, the Jacksonville Jaguars, Chicago Bears, and San Francisco 49ers were three of the bottom-four teams in the NFL, but they all posted a 4-2 record ATS within their respective divisions.

-Even though one team may be far superior to the other on paper, divisional matchups are often much closer than anticipated.
+Even though one team may appear superior on paper, divisional matchups are often much closer than anticipated.

 Betting the underdog on the moneyline can certainly pay off.
 But don’t let a big potential payout be the determining factor in your betting strategy.
 Make sure there’s reason and logic behind taking a +800 underdog on the moneyline, because you can be sure the sportsbook used reason and logic to set that moneyline in the first place.

 You also need to be careful when constructing parlays and teasers: don’t load them up with too many events.
-Yes, adding a sixth team to your parlay may yield an enticing payout, but your chances of winning can become miniscule, even if you’re backing six big favorites.
+Yes, adding a sixth team to your parlay may yield an enticing payout.
+But your chances of winning can become minuscule, even if you’re backing six big favorites.
 With the parity enjoyed in the NFL, it’s far too difficult to correctly predict the outcome of more than a handful of games.
-Unless you’re extremely confident, try to keep parlays and teasers to 2-5 events.
+Unless you’re confident, try to limit parlays and teasers to 2-5 events.

 8) Monitor the lines throughout the week

-A big part of maximizing your winnings is to monitor the betting lines throughout the week.
-Some online books may provide you with more favorable odds than another, and as the week progresses, you may find the odds change in your favor.
+Monitoring the betting lines throughout the week is a big part of maximizing your chances.
+Some online books may provide more favorable odds, and as the week progresses, you may find the odds change.

 9) Know all types of bets

 There is success to be had betting on the moneyline, the spread, and game totals.
-But in order to maximize your betting success, it’s crucial to know all the alternative bets you can make on the NFL.
+But to maximize your success, it’s crucial to know all the alternative bets you can make.
 For example, many sportsbooks will allow you to bet on alternate spreads.
-Instead of settling for a -3.5 spread that makes you a little uncomfortable, you can opt for a -2.5 spread with a slightly less favorable payout.
+Instead of settling for a -3.5 spread that makes you a little uncomfortable, you can opt for a -2.5 spread with a more modest payout.

-The focus needs to be on winning, period, not how much you’re winning.
-And knowing all the types of bets available can make a huge difference in your bankroll.
+When it comes to NFL betting strategies, the focus needs to be winning.
+Not how much or how little.
+And knowing all the types of bets available can make a huge difference when it comes to your bankroll.